Yes, You Can Settle Your Property Damage Without an Attorney

 What If I Still Owe on My Vehicle?

 Unfortunately, what you owe on your vehicle has no relevance to its value.
 You may owe more on your car than its worth for various reasons.
 If you bought a new car not long before the wreck, you may not have paid down the balance enough to keep up with the drop in value new cars take.
 When you purchase your car from a “buy here, pay here” lot, they may “gouge” you on the vehicle’s price.
 If you owed on a previous car and rolled the old loan into the new one, you will owe the total of the two cars less what you have paid down.
-No matter the reason, your loan balance does not figure into your car’s value.
+No matter the reason your car’s value is less than what you owe on it, your loan balance does not figure into your car’s value.

 If you got a loan when you bought your car, the seller likely put a lien on its title.
 The proceeds from your wreck settlement will be paid to the lender first, to satisfy the lien, so that you will only receive money if your car is worth more than you owe.